There’s always that one metric that makes your stomach churn:

 For many SaaS companies, annual churn is too much of a lagging indicator to really be of any use.
 It’s something you might report on in an annual report, but the measurement intervals are too far between to be of any use for active changes.

-That leaves us with MRR and subscriber churn, the essential difference being whether you’re using revenue or number of customers as a measurement.
+That leaves us with Monthly recurring revenue (MRR) and subscriber churn, the essential difference being whether you’re using revenue or number of customers as a measurement.

 Subscriber churn, also known as logo churn or customer churn, is used by about 69% of SaaS companies.
 Interestingly, 62% of those same companies measure MRR churn, so it’s clear that many companies are actually keeping track of both rates.